stoplightio/docs/articles/modeling/shared-params-responses.md

 requirements:

 1. Be sure to set the display names for both components properly.
-In our example, we only have two parameters, however if there are multiple shared parameters with similar names, you may want to set a more descriptive name (ie, 'recipe-limit' instead of 'limit').
+In our example, we only have two parameters, however, if there are multiple shared parameters with similar names, you may want to set a more descriptive name (i.e. 'recipe-limit' instead of 'limit').
 2. Since both components are query string parameters, set the property location for each as 'query'.
-3. The name of the parameter, which is how it will be set in HTTP requests.
+3. Set the name of the parameter, which is how it will be set in HTTP requests.
 4. Optional type restrictions can be applied to the values.
 In our case, since both parameters are integer values, we can use the 'integer' format restriction.